ibm-cloud-docs/assistant/assistants.md

 |--------------------|:----------|
 | You can deploy the assistant through multiple interfaces, including existing messaging channels, such as Slack and Facebook Messenger, in just a few steps.
 Or, if you want to design a custom application that incorporates it, you can make direct calls to the underlying APIs to do so. | ![Integration methods including Slack, Facebook Messenger, a web application or human agent integration](images/integrations.png) |

-See [Creating assistants](/docs/services/assistant/assistant-add.html) to get started.
+See [Creating an assistant](/docs/services/assistant/assistant-add.html) to get started.